skygate/skylabs-redux/docs/tutorial.md

 echo '' > src/index.css
 ```

-Before we start coding our app we ned instal Redux.
+Before we start coding our app we need to install Redux.
 To do this type in terminal the following:

 For **npm**